isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 #### Account-level and Advertiser-level Blocked Sites Lists

-Users can also maintain [account-level and advertiser-level blocked sites list](/help/dsp/admin/blocked-sites-list-edit.md), which are used automatically for all placements.
+Users can also maintain account-level and advertiser-level blocked sites lists<!-- [account-level and advertiser-level blocked sites lists](/help/dsp/admin/blocked-sites-list-edit.md) -->, which are used automatically for all placements.
 Lower-level blocked sites list are applied in addition to the globally blocked sites list.

 ## Third-party Integrations